Mshilovskay/CaseStudyR/case-study.md

 ### Key tasks

-Aggregate the data so it’s useful and accessible.
+* Aggregate the data so it’s useful and accessible.

-Organize and format the data.
+* Organize and format the data.

-Perform calculations.
+* Perform calculations.

-Identify trends and relationships.
+* Identify trends and relationships.

 Deliverable: A summary of data analysis.

-### Conduct descriptive analysis:
+### Conduct descriptive analysis

 #### Descriptive analysis on column 'ride_length':